Giovanni Maddalena

-Giovanni Maddalena is full professor of theoretical philosophy at the University of Molise, Italy.
+Giovanni Maddalena is full professor of theoretical philosophy at the University of Bologna, Italy.
 He works on American philosophy, especially focusing on Charles Sanders Peirce and classic pragmatists.

 Career

 He proposes a new paradigm of reasoning in The Philosophy of Gesture (Montreal, McGill-Queen’s 2015).
 According to this philosophy a gesture "any performed act with a beginning and an end that carries on a meaning (from the Latin gero=to bear, to carry on)".